What does the Swiss chancellor actually do?

 (Swiss Federal Chancellery)

 In the past, some of the chancellors were referred to as the eighth minister.
 Corina Casanova (2008-2015) saw her role more as that of a discreet civil servant.
-Even the incumbent chancellor, Walter Thurnherrexternal link, prefers to call himself the “most senior civil servant” rather than the eighth minister.
+Even the incumbent chancellor, Walter Thuherrexteal link, prefers to call himself the “most senior civil servant” rather than the eighth minister.

 The chancellor is elected by the Federal Assembly (both chambers of parliament).
 So far only two of the 17 chancellors have been women.
 The first, Annemarie Huber-Hotz, held office from 2000 to 2007.